technocrat/swingwatch.org/index.md

 title = "Latest"
 +++

-## Superseding event

-Vice President Harris replaced President Biden as the nominee of the Democratic Party.
-The model has been revised to take into account the polls conducted in July prior to July 21, 2024 (when Biden withdrew) as the prior distribution, after introducing some variability to partially account for the added uncertainty introduced by the substitution

-For polls conducted through the end of the month, the model will be updated and every fortnight thereafter.
-Consideration will also be given to reassessing swing states, depending on initial results.
-It is expected that most Blue and Red states will remain as such, but some swing states will move.

-## Allocation of electoral college votes corrected
+This is the third round of surveys since President Biden withdrew and reflects the following:

+* The state of the model at July 22, 2024 (the date President Biden) announced his withdrawal was taken as a starting point.
+This model reflects the following
-Harris starts with the 226 (not 225) votes won by Biden in 2020, using the revised 2024 electoral college vote allocations.
+  - The results of the 2020 election (in terms of the percentage won by Biden in the two-candidate tabulation)
+  - The addition of some random variation to account for the passage of time
+  - Adjustments based on surveys conducted March-June, 2024 and the July surveys before Biden withdrew
+* Into that model more random variation was introduced
+* The model was updated based on
+  - August surveys conducted before the Democratic convention
+  - August surveys conducted after the Democratic convention

-## Overall assessment for polling through July
+## Overall assessment for polling through August

 ### Stringent view